AdrienVannson/doreisa-internship/report/report.typ

 Dask-on-Ray is designed as a special Dask scheduler.
 A Dask scheduler is a function taking two main parameters: a Dask graph and a list of the keys to compute.
 The scheduler is in charge of computing the value of the requested keys and returning them.
 The Dask-on-Ray scheduler goes through all the graph: for each computation in the graph, it performs the computation in a Ray remote function call.

+=== PDI

+PDI (the PDI Data Interface) is a project aiming at coupling C / C++ programs (typically MPI simulations) with plugins in charge of using the data for various tasks.
+Plugins make it possible to save the data to HDF5 files, export it to JSON, etc. The user needs to write a YAML file to choose how to use the data, without having to recompile the simulation code each time the usage changes.

+In this project, we will use the Pycall plugin, which allows making the data available to a Python script as a Numpy array without copying it.

 = Design of Doreisa

 == First proof of concept